rspamd/rspamd/doc/faq.md

 It is also possible to use other objects, such as rspamd task or rspamd config to augment logger output with task or config logging tag.

 Moreover, there is function `rspamd_logger.slog` that allows you to replace lua standard function `string.format` when you need to print complex objects, such as tables.

+### Should I use `local` for my variables

+The answer is yes: always use `local` variables unless it is completely inevitable.
+Many global variables can cause significant performance degradation for all lua scripts.